 It’s kind of painful to look back and consider the likely fate of such masterpieces as Casablanca, It Happened One Night, Network, or Lawrence Of Arabia were they released today.
 Citizen Kane?
 A guaranteed flop.
+The Deer Hunter?
+Box-office bomb.
 Amadeus?
 Straight to DVD.
-Get that pretentious crap out of the way for the latest Avengers or Star Wars sequel so we can make some real money.
+Get all that pretentious crap out of the way for the latest Avengers or Star Wars sequel so we can make some real money.
 And anyone who doesn’t like it is just a snob, some smart-ass highbrow who likes to look down on everyone.
 No need to pay those killjoys any attention.

 Now what does this have to do with selecting 2020’s Fight Of The Year?
 Well, the comparison might be stretching things a bit, but around here the debate on this question led to some judgmental thinking, a bit of aesthetic snobbery, for lack of a better term.
 And it basically boils down to this: isn’t there supposed to be more to movies than just carnage and noise and impressive special effects?
 To wit, isn’t there supposed to be more to great boxing matches than just punches and knockdowns and action?